Ahlfeldt/AHS2023-toolkit/README.md

 Alexander Hansen has created an `R` version of the toolkit which is available here: https://github.com/hvervetid/housepriceindex

-## Updates
+## Updates to the algorithm

-0.91: Added an additinal check for sufficient variation in covariates in locally weighted regressions
+0.91: Added an additional check for sufficient variation in covariates in locally weighted regressions

+## Updates to the data
+13/11/2024: Added German postcode rent and price indices from 2007-2023

 **Acknowledgement**: